- Reporting to Reinier Van Mourik (Senior Scientist, Software & Data Science).

 - Conducted theoretical and computational work on superconductivity and topological quantum matter.

-- Worked with Prof. Rajdeep Sensarma on electron–phonon equilibration within Keldysh field-theoretic framework.
+- Worked with Prof. Rajdeep Sensarma on electron–phonon equilibration within the Keldysh field-theoretic framework.

 - Selected for the prestigious AScI International Internship Program.